DEV-5/MY_NOTES/Linux_Embedded_development.md

   }

-  Note: When operations in step 4 executes, caller's cpu state is copied into child process PCB, causing both process to resume/start execution with same cpu state (ebp, eip, esp).
+  Note: When operations in step 4 executes, caller's CPU state is copied into child process PCB, causing both process to resume/start execution with same CPU state (`ebp`, `eip`, `esp`).

 - when sys_fork returns in parent context it returns the PID of the child and when it return in child context gives back 0.

 - Translation table\page table is part of PCB the child page table virtual addresses are same as parent

-- Under LINUX, fork() is implemented using copy-on-write pages, so the only penalty that it incurs is the time and memory required to duplicate.
+- Under LINUX, fork() is implemented using **copy-on-write** pages, so the only penalty that it incurs is the time and memory required to duplicate.

-- Address space duplication is achieved through copy-on-write method, which defers actual duplication until state changes operations in Data, stack, heap, `mmap` segments of the address space are initialized by either of the process (patient or child).
+- Address space duplication is achieved through **copy-on-write** method, which defers actual duplication until state changes operations in Data, stack, heap, `mmap` segments of the address space are initialized by either of the process (patient or child).

 - Copy-on-write (cow) is applied for other resources inherited from parent to child on fork() like, signal handlers tables, file descriptors, block signal table, etc.

-- **Assignment**:  Launch multiple instances of an app and verify if in proc inode values for segments are same for all private ..
+- **Assignment**:  Launch multiple instances of an app and verify if in proc `inode` values for segments are same for all private ...

 - `pread` function prototype:   `ssize_t pread(int fildes, void *buf, size_t nbyte, off_t offset);`